webaware/ssl-insecure-content-fixer/readme.txt

 You are probably behind a reverse proxy -- see the FAQ above about load balancers / reverse proxies, and run the SSL Tests from the WordPress admin Tools menu.

+= I changed the HTTPS Detection settings and now I can't login =

+You probably have a conflict with another plugin that is also trying to fix HTTPS detection.
+Add this line to your wp-config.php file, above the lines about `ABSPATH`.
+You can then change this plugin back to default settings before proceeding.

+`define('SSLFIX_PLUGIN_NO_HTTPS_DETECT', true);`

 = I still get "insecure content" warnings on my secure page =

 Post about it to [the support forum](https://wordpress.org/support/plugin/ssl-insecure-content-fixer), and be sure to include a link to the page.
 Posts without working links will probably be ignored.